 Cranford Family Care began as Cranford Welfare Association during the Great Depression in 1936.
 The Cranford Junior Service League consulted with Trinity Episcopal Church (the Rev. Frank Sherlock was rector at the time), the Rotary Club, and other interested citizens to organize and found the Cranford Welfare Association to coordinate welfare work in the community.
 Cranford Welfare Association was renamed Cranford Family Care in the 1950’s to more appropriately reflect the work being done.

 Trinity Church is always looking for ways to expand our support of our local community, so this is a great opportunity to continue the work started here 75 years ago.
-Our partnering with Cranford Family Care includes School Kits in late August, Thanksgiving Baskets in November, and our Giving Tree in December.
+Our partnering with Cranford Family Care includes School Kits in late August and Thanksgiving Baskets in November.
 During the Summer, food donations each Sunday to Trinity’s Basket of Abundance are also given to Cranford Family Care.
 Food donations to Cranford Family Care will be done when a special need arises during the rest of the year.

 Trinity Church will continue to support St. John’s Episcopal Church in Elizabeth, NJ with food donations through our Basket of Abundance each Sunday and with Sandwich Sunday on the third Sunday of each month.

 St. John’s Ministry

 In 2009 Trinity began an expanded ministry with St. John’s Episcopal church in Elizabeth, NJ.
 The third Sunday of every month Trinity prepares and serves sandwiches, hardboiled eggs, salads, fruit and baked goods to those in need.
 In addition, donations are received weekly for The Basket of Abundance.
 Donations include, food, baby products, toilet articles and clothing.
 Read more about our involvement.